Panathenaic Games: History

 The attempted assassination of the tyrants Hippias and Hipparchus during the Panathenaea in 514 BC by Harmodius and Aristogeiton was often regarded as the birth of Athenian democracy.

-As the birthplace of Athena is Lake Tritonis in North Africa, Athenians did not contest North Africans to also participate in the Panathenaic games since they considered them to have a similar culture of that of Hellenists, one example of this is prince Mastanabal of Numidia the son of Masinissa, who won for Numidia 4 gold Medals in chariot racing.
+Since the birthplace of Athena was held to be Lake Tritonis in North Africa, Athenians allowed North Africans to also participate in the Panathenaic games, considering them to have a similar culture of that of Hellenes.
+One such successful athlete was prince Mastanabal of Numidia, the son of Masinissa, who won four gold medals in chariot racing for Numidia.

 Events

 The competitions for which the festival came to be known were part of the Great Panathenaia, a much larger religious occasion.
 These ritual observances consisted of numerous sacrifices to Athena (the namesake of the event and patron deity to the hosts of the event) as well as Poseidon and others.
 The Lesser Panathenaia, a sister-event to the Great Panathenaia, was held every year with 3 to 4 days shorter in celebration.
 The competitions were the most prestigious games for the citizens of Athens, but not as important as the Olympic Games or the other Panhellenic Games.

 The Panathenaea also included poetic and musical competitions.
 Prizes were awarded for rhapsodic recitation of Homeric poetry, for instrumental music on the aulus and cithara, and for singing to the accompaniment of the aulus and cithara (citharody).
 In addition, the Games included a reading of epic poetry by early poets such as Homer, Pindar and Hesiod.